The 13 Bridges Challenge incorporates hybrid fundraising to prepare for anything

 - 457 users

 Hannah’s advice for charities thinking about virtual and hybrid events

 “Trust in hybrid events.
 It’s the way the world is going at the moment, so we need to be moving in that direction.
 If you are coming up against reluctance from volunteers or supporters, try doing some engagement pieces and explain the benefits.
 Once people understand how much time, fees, and processing that the charity is spared by having digital options, it’ll be easier to bring them onboard.”

-Levelling up your 2021 fundraising events is quick, easy and low-cost to do with Good Thyngs.
+Levelling up your 2022 fundraising events is quick and easy to do with Good Thyngs.
 If you want to see just how easy it is to get started please book a free demo.